gruiz17/canvas-scrolling-stars/README.md

 TODO
 ===============
-* Stars that scroll at different speeds
+* Layers of stars that scroll at different speeds
 * Make different sorts of stars
 * Turn this into an actual library instead of just a tech demo